Lombiq/Helpful-Libraries/Lombiq.HelpfulLibraries.LinqToDb/Readme.md

 ## About

-With the help of this project you can write LINQ expressions and run it with an `ISession` extension method to query from the DB instead of writing plain SQL queries.
+With the help of this project you can write LINQ expressions and run them with a [YesSql](https://github.com/sebastienros/yessql) `ISession` extension method to query from the DB instead of writing plain SQL queries.
 Uses the [LINQ to DB project](https://linq2db.github.io/).

 You can watch a demo video of the project [here](https://www.youtube.com/watch?v=ldJOdCSsWJo).